Magicrafter13/mash/README.md

 - Pipes via `|`
 - Cursor around and edit current command text, via GNU Readline
 - Math statements with `$((...))`, i.e.: `echo $((num * 5))`.
+- Proper handling of SIGINT, so ^C won't kill the shell, it kills the running command.
+(Currently only programs, won't kill a while loop...)

 # TODO